launchdarkly/api-client-python/docs/SegmentsApi.md

 Update expiring user targets for segment

-Update the list of a segment's user targets that are scheduled for removal<br /><br />Requires a semantic patch representation of the desired changes to the resource.
-To learn more about semantic patches, read [Updates](/reference#updates-via-semantic-patches).<br /><br />If the request is well-formed but any of its instructions failed to process, this operation returns status code `200`.
-In this case, the response `errors` array will be non-empty.
+ Update expiring user targets for a segment.
+Updating a user target expiration uses the semantic patch format.
+To make a semantic patch request, you must append `domain-model=launchdarkly.semanticpatch` to your `Content-Type` header.
+To learn more, read [Updates using semantic patch](/reference#updates-using-semantic-patch).
+If the request is well-formed but any of its instructions failed to process, this operation returns status code `200`.
+In this case, the response `errors` array will be non-empty.  ### Instructions  Semantic patch requests support the following `kind` instructions for updating user targets.  #### addExpireUserTargetDate  Schedules a date and time when LaunchDarkly will remove a user from segment targeting.  ##### Parameters  - `targetType`: A segment's target type, must be either `included` or `excluded`. - `userKey`: The user key. - `value`: The date when the user should expire from the segment targeting, in Unix milliseconds.  #### updateExpireUserTargetDate  Updates the date and time when LaunchDarkly will remove a user from segment targeting.  ##### Parameters  - `targetType`: A segment's target type, must be either `included` or `excluded`. - `userKey`: The user key. - `value`: The new date when the user should expire from the segment targeting, in Unix milliseconds. - `version`: The segment version.  #### removeExpireUserTargetDate  Removes the scheduled expiration for the user in the segment.  ##### Parameters  - `targetType`: A segment's target type, must be either `included` or `excluded`. - `userKey`: The user key.

 ### Example